GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 Each component consists of three parts: an html template, a Vue part (where local data is stored and methods are created) and a css style part.
 These types of components are called single-file components and this is what largely characterises .vue files.

-In a more abstract way, the Vue app can split into three parts: the state, actions and the view.
+In a more abstract way, the Vue app be can split into three parts: the state, actions and the view.
 ![Main parts of a Vue app.](images/vuex.png)

 The state consists of a store with the data.
 The actions are defined as functions in the .vue files and indirectly called by the user.
 The view consists of Vue components, which can be visualised as a component hierarchy diagram.
 Where multiple smaller components make up a larger component.
 For our project, the following Vue components compose the view:
 ![Application's architecture](images/component-hierarchy.png)